 Light up those warm summer Nights

 It would be amazing if we could spend more time out there in the late evening after the day cools off, but right now it is just pitch black out there.
-(Which is nice if you are star gazing, but not so much if you are trying to hang out and have a conversation.)
+(Which is nice if you are stargazing, but not so much if you are trying to hang out and have a conversation.)
 So it is definitely time we come up with a few outdoor lighting ideas to brighten up the backyard in the evening.

 We have all sorts of wildlife out here.
 Our little DIY Bubble Fountain really brings them in.
 Hubby snapped this picture through our bedroom window one morning, earlier this summer.
 Isn’t it pretty?

 I’ve spent some time lately browsing and collecting Outdoor Lighting Ideas on Pinterest, Houzz, and Google Images to get inspiration for the hubby’s next project.
-I’ve come across a few images and project ideas that are just perfect for our garden and an excited to share these backyard lighting ideas with you!
+I’ve come across a few images and project ideas that are just perfect for our garden and am excited to share these backyard lighting ideas with you!

 Our neighborhood has a dark sky light regulation, so make sure to check if you have a similar rule before committing to your lighting fixtures.